Global TV, OLV, DOOH

 Fiverr and its global agency of record, DCX Growth Accelerator (DCX), have introduced the next iteration of their breakthrough ‘In Doers We Trust’ campaign, marking 2018 as ‘The Year of Do.’

 Ideology: constructive capitalism vs. destructive capitalism

-Unlike other coconut water brands, Harmless embodies an ideology that encompasses everything how the source only organic coconuts to how they invest in farming communities to how they minimally process their product.
+Unlike other coconut water brands, Harmless embodies an ideology that encompasses everything from how they source only organic coconuts to how they invest in farming communities to how they minimally process their product.
 So we decided to fly in the face of traditional marketing, which boasts about low price, consistency, perfection, etc. We wanted to say loudly and proudly that Harmless doesn’t compromise.

 “What, you thought this was going away?
 It may have faded, but the raising awareness and shaming of brands that continue to maintain ties with the NRA lives on.
 FedEx still gives discounts to the organization, Wells Fargo is an NRA financier, and Bass Pro Shops haven’t followed in Dick’s Sporting Goods footsteps to increase its retail regulations on guns.
 Meanwhile, YouTube, Apple, Google, and Roku get called out for hosting NRA TV content.
 The students wearing the vest were featured on CNN’s coverage of the walk outs.”

 “A business idea is all good and well, but a new ad from freelance marketplace Fiverr—the company’s first brand campaign—is putting the emphasis on the actual doing part…The enemy is establishment privilege—trust fund kids, obnoxious tech bros, investors who are literally sharks in suits—but even more so, it is complacency.”

 :15 conversion OLV optimized to drive record low CPA for Fiverr